dividedmind/statistics-done-wrong/pseudoreplication.rst

 cycle starts early.

-But some research suggests that the reproductive cycles of mammals can synchronize if they live in groups.
+But some research suggests that the reproductive cycles of mammals can synchronize if they live in groups, due to pheromones emitted by animals in estrous.
 Your control group isn't independent of the group eating the grasses, because they're in the same lab and exposed to the same pheromones.

 You've probably heard about the research suggesting that reproductive cycles synchronize -- a famous paper in the early 1970s suggested that women's